YaduKrishnaSM/yahoo/README.md

-Execute this in windows chrome, we can  use any sysmbol to test not only TSLA
+Execute this in windows chrome,
+Open this whole file in eclipse
+Open the testNG.xml file and click Run button
+If we want to test other symbol , add symbol in  Dataprovider available in testclass